Two caterers get food hygiene grade cut to 'C' after 45 people fall ill

 READ: More than 2,400 checks conducted on food caterers in 2018: Amy Khor

-A total of three caterers have had their food hygiene rating downgraded so far this month due to cases of food poisoning.
+CNA has reached out to Pro*3 Institutional Catering and Chilli Api Catering for comment.
+They are among three caterers which had their food hygiene rating downgraded so far this month due to cases of food poisoning.

 Earlier in June, SFA said in a notice on its website that Delizio Catering had its food hygiene grade cut to "C" after 18 people fell ill at a Christmas party.